Medlar-with-Wesham: Industry and commerce

 Wesham Bakery, now the home of Fox's Biscuits and the largest current commercial concern, was opened in 1957, on the site previously occupied by Phoenix Mill.
 The factory is the home of Fox's "Rocky" biscuit.
 There is also a range of small retail businesses, a number of larger retailers and some recent light industrial and small business development in the north of the parish near junction 3 of the M55 motorway.
 A private residence on Fleetwood Road is the base for a Bell UH-1 Iroquois helicopter, the only flying HUEY in the UK.

-Bradkirk Business Park, on the Weeton Road, opened in 2020 and comprises 9 fully refurbished and modernised former agricultural buildings, which are used by variety of trades, including saddlery and light engineering.
+Bradkirk Business Park, on the Weeton Road, opened in 2020 and comprises nine fully refurbished and modernised former agricultural buildings, which are used by variety of trades, including saddlery and light engineering.

-In May 2025 planning permission was granted for the construction of a £30m toy factory, on Fleetwood Road, for HTI Group.
-The 160,000 ft2 premises are expected to provide employment for up to 186 full-time equivalent jobs.
+In May 2025 planning permission was granted for the construction of a £30m factory, at the Mill Farm business park on Fleetwood Road, for HTI Toys Group.
+The 160,000 ft2 development is expected to provide employment for up to 186 full-time equivalent jobs.

+In April 2026 plans were submitted to convert the Old Fire Station, at 50 Station Road, into an MOT testing station.
+First opened in 1926, the station was home to the Wesham Fire Department which moved to at a new site on Fleetwood Road in October 1991.